 Wondering what to do with the leftovers after your repairman comes to replace your garage door parts?
-The good news is that most garage door repair companies will recycle your old parts for free.
+The good news is that most garage door repair companies will remove any old or discarded pieces from the repair and recycle your old parts for free.

 Why You Should Recycle Scrap Metal